ga4gh/data-security/AAI/README.md

 **Data Owners:**

-Data owners are expected to run an OIDC Broker that has /userinfo endpoint.
+Data owners are expected to run an Broker that has /userinfo endpoint.
 A valid access token from a Broker trusted by the data owner can be used and claims sent back to the user wishing to access data.